-In 2018, 61 percent of the global population lived in countries that are not free or partly free according to Freedom House.
+According to Freedom House's data of 2019, media freedom has been deteriorating around the world over the past decade.
+The majority of the global population lived in countries that are not free or partly free.
 A free press is essential for a functioning democracy: it helps citizens make informed decisions and keeps power in check.

 The European Union (EU) has long supported the development of inclusive democracies beyond its own member states.
 In 2014, it adopted guidelines which spell out how principles of free expression should be incorporated in EU democracy support in third countries.
 About 140 delegations in countries all over the world are tasked with implementing these guidelines.
 They include the combating of violence against and persecution of journalists as well as the promotion of media freedom and pluralism.

 A consortium of European organisations working in the field of freedom of expression was founded in 2017 to assist EU Delegations in implementing the guidelines.
 Free Press Unlimited is part of this consortium, called Media4Democracy, together with Particip, Article19, Deutsche Welle Akademie, European partnership for Democracy and Thomson Foundation.
 Media4Democracy draws on the experience of these organisations, giving advice and providing expertise and materials to EU Delegations.
 Free Press Unlimited has already made several contributions to EU Delegation through Media4Democracy.

 Free Press Unlimited created an annual overview of trends in journalists’ safety for delegations to stay informed on developments.